Beza4598/Beza4598/README.md

 ### About Me 👋

-Hi, I'm Beza Amsalu, a student at Columbia University's School of Engineering and Applied Science who's majoring in Computer Science and minoring in Entrepreneurship.
-My passion for technology has been fueled by hands-on experience through various classes and internships, where I've honed my skills in both front-end and back-end systems, using a diverse array of programming languages and tools.
-I'm particularly proficient in Java, Python, Haskell, and Javascript (React.JS), but I'm always eager to expand my knowledge by exploring new technologies and programming languages.
+Hi, I'm Beza Amsalu, a student at Columbia University's School of Engineering and Applied Science majoring in Computer Science and minoring in Entrepreneurship.

 - 💬 Ask me about: Soccer
 - 📫 How to reach me: beza.amsalu@columbia.edu